ido106/ido106/README.md

 ### Hi there 👋
-Im Ido, a 3rd year Computer Science student at Bar-Ilan University.
+I'm Ido, a 3rd year Computer Science student at Bar-Ilan University.
-Currently working as Software Engineer at Red Hat.
+Currently working as Software Engineer at <a href="https://www.redhat.com/en" target="_blank">Red Hat</a>.
 <br />

 ### Connect with me :telephone: